AY2425S2-CS2113-F11-1/tp/docs/DeveloperGuide.md

 1. `parseCommand()` calls `executeCommand()`, with the "command" and the "information" as parameters.
 2. The "command" is passed into a switch statement that determines what command method the parser should execute.
-   * For example, in the sequence diagram above, if the "command" is the one-word String `update`, the switch statement will call `updateProduct()` with the "information" as a parameter.
+   * For example, in the sequence diagram above, if the "command" is the one-word String `add`, the switch statement will call `addProduct()` with the "information" as a parameter.

 **Manipulating the information**

 ![](images/CommandParser_Ref3.png)

-*Note: from here on, it is assumed that `update` is the "command".*
+*Note: from here on, it is assumed that `add` is the "command".*

 1. The command method extracts the relevant attributes from the "information" String.
    * This is done using `.split()` from Java's String class, which outputs an array of Strings.
 2. The product **name** is extracted directly from the index immediately after the "command".
    * However, only one-word Strings can be extracted as the product name using this method.
 Hence, the name of products in the program are restricted to one-word Strings.
 This limitation will be addressed in later versions.
-3. The product **ID** is extracted from the index immediately after the product name.
+3. *(applicable to other methods besides `add`)* The product **ID** is extracted from the index immediately after the "command".
    * Since the product ID needs to be of type `int` and not `String` for formatting purposes, the attribute undergoes parsing to an integer type,
    * The product ID is then formatted to the ID format (ID_XXXX) and converted back to a String.
-4. The product **quantity** and **price** is extracted from the subsequent indexes.
+4. The product **quantity** and **price** are extracted from the subsequent indexes.
    * Since the product quantity and price need to be of type `int` and not `String`, the attribute undergoes parsing to an integer type.
 5. When the attributes have been extracted, the command method will call its counterpart in the relevant Manager class.